SeikaHirori/edutainment-math/README.md

 - [x] Generate a range of questions based on the user’s settings.

-- [ ] Show the player how many questions they got correct at the end of the game, then offer to let them play again.
+- [x] Show the player how many questions they got correct at the end of the game, then offer to let them play again.

+- [ ] Stylize game with colours and animations